 Overall, CPS 230 compliance measures will have a positive effect on Australia's financial services sector, and ensure institutions have the resilience and stability they need to avoid risk.
 By understanding the requirements of CPS 230 and implementing effective compliance strategies, risk managers can mitigate outsourcing risks and uphold the integrity of their institutions.

-For more on how automated solutions and AI can help your institution comply with new regulations, check out our APRA CPS 230 hub, or get in touch with us for a personalised demo.
+For more on how automated solutions and AI can help your institution comply with new regulations, check out our APRA CPS 230 hub, or get in touch with us for a personalized demo.